Metric Conversion Game

 3. To play the game, your child and her friend should decide who will go first.

-4. The child who goes first should pick a random square and then try and convert it to meters.
+4. The child who goes first should pick a random square and then try and convert it to or from meters.
 For example, if she picks a square that contains the term hectometer, she needs to correctly guess how many meters a hectometer equals.

 5. If she guesses correctly, she gets to write an X or an O in the square.